isomerpages/nlb-curiocity/_sample/Gardens and Parks.md

 -----

-In his reply to Wallich, Raffles agreed
+In his reply to Wallich, Raffles agreed that Singapore's location was "admirably" suitable to

 Table: Raffles's spice gardens